Introduction

 Greek yogurt provides a gentle tang and protein, while baby cheese and milk add richness.
 The egg binds everything together and gives the cheesecake its soft, custard-like structure.

-Because the sweetness comes primarily from the sweet potato, this sugar-free Baby Basque Cheesecake feels indulgent but remains baby-friendly. 💛
+Because the sweetness comes primarily from sweet potato, this sugar-free Baby Basque Cheesecake feels indulgent while still remaining baby-friendly. 💛

 | Ingredient | Key Nutrient | Why It’s Good for Babies |